Skip to content

 DETS performs disk I/O on every read and write.
 This makes it unsuitable for high-frequency operations where latency matters.
 For performance-critical reads, consider loading data into ETS at startup and using DETS only for persistence.

-If a DETS table is not closed properly (e.g., due to a crash), pending writes may be lost and the file may need repair on the next open.
-Use with_table for short-lived operations to ensure tables are always closed.
+If a DETS table is not closed properly (for example, because the owning process exits unexpectedly), pending writes may be lost and the file may need repair on the next open.
+Use with_table for short-lived operations that should clean up when the callback returns or raises, or call close yourself for longer-lived tables.

 By default, slate uses AutoRepair, which automatically repairs improperly closed tables.
 You can also use ForceRepair to always repair, or NoRepair to return an error instead.